ARMmbed/mbed-os-tf-m-regression-tests/README.md

 connect the target and therefore cannot run the tests, except it can only be used to build all the tests by `-b` option.
-If you want to flash and run tests manually instead of automating them with Greentea, you need to pass `--no_sync` so that tests start without waiting.
+If you want to flash and run tests manually instead of automating them with Greentea, you need to pass `--no-sync` so that tests start without waiting.

 To display help on supported options and targets: